Financial Aid Office

 Financial aid includes a variety of federal and state programs designed to provide financial support toward a student's successful completion of academic goals.
 The purpose is to bridge the gap between educational costs and available resources.

-Application processing, from filing to eligibility for disbursement, will take several weeks.
+Application processing, from filing to eligibility for disbursement, will typically take several weeks.
 The Financial Aid Office (FAO) recommends applying early.
-Because of the lengthy processing time required, students should be prepared to pay their initial school expenses, for which they will be reimbursed once financial aid funds are disbursed.

 Financial aid programs available at MiraCosta College include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), and Federal Direct Student Loans.
-State programs include Extended Opportunity Programs and Services (EOPS), the Board of Governors (BOG) Fee Waiver that covers enrollment fees, Cal Grant B or C, and the Chafee Grant, which is designed specifically for foster youth.
+State programs include Extended Opportunity Programs and Services (EOPS), the Board of Governors (BOG) Fee Waiver that covers enrollment fees, Cal Grants, Full Time Student Success Grant, and the Chafee Grant, which is designed specifically for foster youth.

 Students should file the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.gov for all programs listed above.
 The FAFSA priority filing date is March 2 of each year preceding the school year for which the student plans to attend and receive financial aid.
 The March 2 date is a deadline for applying to the Cal Grant program, but is only a priority date for all other programs.
 Because March 2 is not a strict deadline, students should apply even if this date has passed.